chocolatey/docs/input/en-us/central-management/setup/database.md

 choco install chocolatey-management-database -y --package-parameters="'/ConnectionString=Server=Localhost;Database=ChocolateyManagement;Trusted_Connection=true;'"
 ```

-> :memo: **NOTE**: Note the connection string doesn't include credentials.
+> :memo: **NOTE** Note the connection string doesn't include credentials.
 That's because Windows Authentication for SQL Server uses the context of what is running the process, whether that be a domain account or a local Windows account.

-> :memo: **NOTE**: You can use `--package-parameters` and/or `--package-parameters-sensitive` here, depending on whether you are specifying things that should not be logged (`--package-parameters-sensitve` is guaranteed to stay out of logs).
+> :memo: **NOTE** You can use `--package-parameters` and/or `--package-parameters-sensitive` here, depending on whether you are specifying things that should not be logged (`--package-parameters-sensitve` is guaranteed to stay out of logs).

 > :warning: **WARNING**
 >